akshayrf12345/fa19-516-166/project/report.md

 #### Week of 10/27/19

-Amazon info connected from Mongo, still need to parse and fit into template matrix.
-Also, still need to add check for if it doesn't exist and to force a refresh.
-Hope to have both done by the end of the week.
+Amazon info connected from Mongo, is now parsed into matrix. going to start working on Mongo refresh checks/downloads